singh-hrituraj/Particle-Swarm-Implementation-in-Python/README.md

 ## Suggestion
 Use Jupyter Notebook.

-Thanks to the original creater [Pradeep](https://gist.github.com/btbytes/79877/02db146894aeab3fffa44c0ca84c121c3ecc441e).
+Thanks to the original creator [Pradeep](https://gist.github.com/btbytes/79877/02db146894aeab3fffa44c0ca84c121c3ecc441e).
 I have merely created a wrapper for visualization and quadratic function.